tbidne/shrun/README.md

 **Description:** Non-negative integer used in conjunction with [Command Log](#command-log) and [File Log](#file-log) that determines how quickly we poll subcommands for logs, in microseconds.
 A value of 0 is interpreted as infinite i.e. limited only by the CPU.
 Defaults to 10,000.

 Note that lower values will increase CPU usage.
-In particular, 0 will max out the CPU.
+In particular, 0 will max out a CPU thread.

 **Example:**